BizarroDavid/sample-mistral-viggo-finetune-local/README.md

 #The `python -m` part ensures that you run your virtual environment's pip and not the global pip.
 ```

 You can now run the finetune.ipynb.
+(If you are running on VS Code don't forget to connect it to your virtual environment)